regenix/regenix/documentation/en/bootstraps.md

 # Bootstrap

 Regenix supports bootstrap classes within application and global scope.
-Regenix is a multiple-app framework therefore bootstrap classes can be two types - application and global.
+Regenix is a multiple-app framework and therefore bootstrap classes can be two types - application and global.

 The global bootstrap handles global events, the application bootstrap - application events.
 What is bootstrap in Regenix?
-The regenix bootstrap is a class inherited by an abstract bootstrap class which has a few overrided methods for handling events.
+The regenix bootstrap is a class inherited by an abstract bootstrap class which has a few overridden methods for handling events.

 ---

 ## Application bootstrap

-To create an application bootstrap you need to write a new class inherited by the `regenix\AbstractBootstrap` class.
-Inside the class, you can override some methods such as `onStart`, `onEnviroment` and `onTest`.
+To create an application bootstrap you need to write a new class inherited by the `regenix\core\AbstractBootstrap` class.
+Inside the class, you can override some methods such as `onStart`, `onEnvironment` and `onTest`.

     namespace {